ros-industrial/rep/rep-ixxxx.rst

 Notes

 #.
 Drivers shall set the value of the ``reply_code`` field in the ``Header`` of the reply messages to *the result of the enqueueing operation* of the trajectory point that was transmitted in the request.
-   It shall *not* to be used to report the success or failure of the *execution* of the motion.
+   It shall *not* be used to report the success or failure of the *execution* of the motion.
    Drivers should use the appropriate fields in `STATUS`_ for that (note: the generic nodes in ``industrial_robot_client`` currently ignore the ``reply_code`` field of incoming `JOINT_TRAJ_PT`_ replies (see [#irc_issue118]_).
 Nevertheless, server implementations must send replies to incoming `JOINT_TRAJ_PT`_ requests.
 Failure to do so will prevent the exchange of further messages).
 #.
 Refer to `Special Sequence Numbers`_ for valid values for the ``sequence`` field.
 #.
 Driver authors must abort any motion executing on the controller on receipt of a message with ``sequence`` set to ``STOP_TRAJECTORY``.